cloudify-cosmo/cloudify-hubot/README.md

 ## Prereqs:

-For building the container - docker
+- For building the container - docker
-For running the bot in AWS - vagrant and vagrant aws plugin For running the bot in virtualbox -  vagrant and... guess!
+- For running the bot in AWS - vagrant and vagrant aws plugin
+- For running the bot in virtualbox -  vagrant and... guess!

 ## Building the container

 To build the container, you must have docker installed.

-NOTE: Don't forget to push your changes to Github before building since the build process clones this repo.
+**Note: Don't forget to push your changes to Github before building since the build process clones this repo.**

 From the Vagrant folder run: